AnkurDeria/HSI-Traditional-to-Deep-Models/README.md

-# HSI-Traditional-to-Deep-Models

-This repository contains the implementations for [Hyperspectral Image Classification -- Traditional to Deep Models: A Survey for Future Prospects](https://arxiv.org/abs/2101.06116).
+The repository contains the implementations for [Hyperspectral Image Classification -- Traditional to Deep Models: A Survey for Future Prospects](https://arxiv.org/abs/2101.06116).

 If you have questions or suggestions, please feel free to open an issue.
 Please cite as: